myzhang93/steelwebsite/app/surface finish/no.4.md

 - Use mild detergent and soft cloth.
 - Stainless steel polish restores appearance.

 No.4 finish remains the industry standard for decorative stainless steel applications due to its perfect balance of aesthetics, durability, and cost.
+Widely used with [400 series](/products/400-series) stainless steel for various applications.